reduxframework/redux-framework/README.md

 ### Master ###

+= 3.3.5.1 =
+* Fixed:      #1472 - font style not displaying saved valie with no font-family argument set.
+* Fixed:      #1471 - raw field and required not playing nice together.

 = 3.3.5 =
 * Added:      An annoying notice at the top so our devs don't ship with dev_mode on.  ;)